Guide to Buying a French Gîte

 It is really important to integrate into the local community and feel comfortable with your new surroundings.
 Build relationships with neighbours, businesses, and tourism organisations, and TOP-TIP does not underestimate French and local clients; they can help make a difference in quieter times.
 This can benefit your business and enrich your personal experience.

-So why not invite a few neighbours and acquaintances around for a game of pétanque and aperitif?
+So why not invite a few neighbours and acquaintances around for a game of pétanque and an aperitif?
 It’s always an easy way to socialise in a fun and easy way, especially at the beginning.
 You’ll be amazed by the powers of “l’apéro” in France!

 Embrace the Hustle, Enjoy Joie de Vivre